virginiayoung/Project1-MIST4610/README.md

 <img width="221" alt="Screenshot 2024-10-13 at 5 55 43 PM" src="https://github.com/user-attachments/assets/9f262259-f793-4150-aec0-5d965b5e3599">

-Justification: why each query is relevant from a managerial perspective (why would a manager be interested in the query results?)
+Justification: Finding all workers who have served as cinematographers on Steven Spielberg’s films helps a manager identify top-tier talent in the industry.
+Knowing which cinematographers have collaborated with Spielberg provides insights into their technical expertise, visual style, and ability to meet the demands of large-scale productions.

 # Database Information:
 <img width="1142" alt="Screenshot 2024-10-13 at 7 21 28 PM" src="https://github.com/user-attachments/assets/e4d150a6-5626-4350-94c2-b8c6345bab04">